 When required, both parties can access the prescription information and ensure the safe dispense of medical drugs or equipment.

 Drugs become traceable, thus, enabling quicker and simpler recalls.
 Also, parties can see at what point in the stage the mechanism has shown an error.

 To ensure prescription validity, both participants can see every step of the drug journey.
 Authorities, such as pharmaceutical inspectors, can track the rate of illicit products entering the supply chain with greater specificity.

-Also, Read | Blockchain for Thorium's Supply Chain Traceability
+Also, Visit | Blockchain for Thorium's Supply Chain Traceability

 These players provided support to the U.S. Drug Supply Chain Protection Act (DSCSA) to establish standards for the identification, surveillance, and recording of prescription medications and vaccines delivered throughout the United States with blockchain.

 As a result, the pilot program highlighted the potential of blockchain to connect diverse networks and organizations for product traceability.

-Looking for more information about how blockchain can transform your pharmaceutical supply chain, write to our development experts.
+Looking for more information about how blockchain can transform your pharmaceutical supply chain, write to our blockchain development experts.